Areas of Expertise

 The question is when, where, and for whom?

-Understanding why these materials matter, where they sit, and how they can be accessed is a different kind of challenge, one that sits across geology, geochemistry, policy, and recycling.
+Understanding why these minerals matter, where they sit, and how they can be accessed is a different kind of challenge, one that sits across geology, geochemistry, policy, and recycling.

-Rather than treating resources as static commodities, I model how they flow, where value is lost, and how materials can be better retained — particularly in the context of the energy transition and growing pressure on critical material systems.
+Instead of viewing resources as fixed inputs, I examine how their geological origins, physical behaviour, and system interactions shape availability, risk, and long‑term value — particularly in the context of the energy transition and growing pressure on critical material systems.

 Getting stuck between science and policy?